Ivo-Balbaert/The_Way_to_Jai/book/25_Context.md

 # 25 Context

 A central concept in Jai is the **context**.
 The context is specifically made to guide different parts of your program to use whatever services you desire.
+It helps programs and modules to coordinate, by establishing conventions they can use to perform various tasks.

 The `context` struct is defined in module _Preload_ as:
 ```c++